olgam-/Image-Processing/README.md

 # Image-Processing
-A series of projects I implemented on Diigital Image Processing, mainly using Matlab
+A series of projects I implemented on Digital Image Processing, mainly using Matlab